Democrats (Brazil): PFL (1985–2007)

+The flag of the party from 1985 until 2005.

 On January 24, 1985, DEM's direct predecessor, the Liberal Front Party (Partido da Frente Liberal – PFL), was founded by a dissident faction of the Democratic Social Party (PDS), which had been founded in 1980 as the successor of the National Renewal Alliance (ARENA), the former ruling party during the time of military dictatorship (1965–79).
 At the time, Brazil was under the effervescence that put an end to the military regime.
 In the previous year, a series of rallies known as Diretas Já gathered thousands of peoples in the streets of major cities to demand the direct election of the next President, as envisaged in the Dante de Oliveira amendment, which was pending approval in the Congress.
 On January 10, 1984, PDS rejected supporting this proposition, but a pro-Diretas Já faction emerged within the party a few days later.
 On April 25, 1984, the Congress, besieged by Army officials, voted the amendment.
 It did not reach the required quorum for approval, due to the absence of 112 deputies from PDS.